17 Aug The Tenement Health Check – Time for New Policy?

 - Gold standard report: the survey would check and rate on those measures that achieve a ‘gold standard’ and rating the standard A to G. This could be included in the home report:

 - if a residents’ committee is set up

 - if the residents’ committee have a common banking account, a sinking fund and common insurance policy

 - evidence of dealing with items in the tenement health check

 Costs and funding

-A full building condition survey costs in the region of £800- £1200 (excluding VAT).
-RICS recommend that as an incentive to carrying out the Tenement Health Check process, Residents Associations would be eligible to claw back VAT on any common repair work that is undertaken which addresses the needs of the property.
+A full building condition survey costs in the region of £800-£1200 (excluding VAT).
+RICS recommends that as an incentive to carrying out the tenement health check process, residents’ associations would be eligible to claw back VAT on any common repair work that is undertaken which addresses the needs of the property.
 This would encourage people to use VAT registered companies and should improve the quality of work undertaken.
 It should also encourage apprenticeships to develop.

-About 200,000 flats in Scotland are not managed by a Factor and few are fully self factored.
+About 200,000 flats in Scotland are not managed by a factor and few are fully self-factored.
 Tenement abandonment is becoming more common, but help to buy and cheaper flats often end up in the hands of landlords or absent owners who care little for common maintenance.
-Air b’n’b is becoming an increasing problem in places like Edinburgh as flats are let out all year round to tourists, leading to a decline in community presence and involvement in the very areas that tourists visit.
+Air B &B is becoming an increasing problem in places like Edinburgh as flats are let out all year round to tourists, leading to a decline in community presence and involvement in the very areas that tourists visit.

 It is clear that the present Law of the Tenement has failed to address the needs of maintaining property in common ownership.